 To become a leader in your industry and stand out from your competitors, your brand must form a strategy that maps out every time a customer interacts with your business.
 By identifying critical touch points, you can create value for your organization and your customer.

 “To create a memorable brand experience for your business, you will need to know your customer.
 This starts with a well-defined process”

 It’s important to identify the problems that your customers have and how you can provide solutions for them.
 If you find out what matters to your audience, you’ll be on the correct path to success.

 It’s easy to overcomplicate the process of creating a message for your brand and what your business stands for.
 Ideally, it should be short and simple, and you want it to be a commitment that spreads across your whole organization.

 Place yourself in the heart and mind of your ideal customer.
-Humans are making the decisions at B2B businesses.
+Humans are making the decisions in B2B businesses.
 How do they experience your brand, and is it positive at every touch point that they have with your business?
 Is the journey that they take delivering an experience that will turn them into loyal brand evangelists?

 When mapping out your customer journey, look for opportunities to rise above your competitors.
 Do you have the ability to deliver your service or product above and beyond the type of experience that is delivered by other companies in your industry?

 The service channel of your B2B business is just as important as the sales channel.
 Unfortunately, many B2B brands still treat this channel as the final touch point with their customers.

 If you deliver an experience that is seamless, regardless of the channel, your brand will create a better customer experience, which is beneficial for both of you.